 What's the difference between a writer and a plumber?

-Many would say that a writer works more unsocial hours and a plumber is seen as having a more noble profession.
+Many would say that a writer works more unsocial hours and being a plumber is seen as a more noble profession.
 But, for me, the main difference is that you wouldn't ask a plumber to work for free.

 Writers though, particularly at the start of their journey, are often expected - in print or online - to work for 'compensation: nil' as an opportunity to raise their profile or gain valuable experience and a readership.
 One could argue that it's now part and parcel of a working apprenticeship, although when I last checked, apprentices were still being paid.